ericthebell/ericthebell.github.io/about.md

 	</span>
 </div>

-**Hello there!** I'm Eric, a digital product and service designer who came out of library science.
-I'm a UX generalist who specializes in complex, behind-the-scenes challenges that span multiple user groups or internal teams.
+**Hello there!** I'm Eric, a design leader and product strategist.
+I've focused on digital product and service design, specializing in complex, behind-the-scenes challenges that span multiple user groups or internal teams.

 <!--more-->